microsoft/frontend-bootcamp/step2-05/README.md

-# Step 2.2
+# Step 2.5

-Integrates Fabric

-Learn about Basic Components

-- Stack
-- Text
-- Show case some components
+Actions and Reducers